Skip to Content

 Anxious parents

-A parent with an anxious attachment is likely to be preoccupied with the inconsistent care and accessibility of attachment figures in their own lives, leading to inconsistent parenting4.
+Parents with an anxious attachment themselves are likely to be preoccupied with the inconsistent care and accessibility of attachment figures in their own lives, leading to inconsistent parenting4.

 Childhood emotional neglect